OS command injection

 This command outputs the stock status for the specified item, which is returned to the user.

-Since the application implements no defenses against OS command injection, an attacker can submit the following input to execute an arbitrary command:
+The application implements no defenses against OS command injection, so an attacker can submit the following input to execute an arbitrary command:

 & echo aiwefwlguh &

 If this input is submitted in the